igor-alexandrov/igor-alexandrov.github.io/_posts/2024-06-23-override-accepts-nested-attributes.md

 # Table name: inventories
 #
 #  id                    :bigint           not null, primary key
-#  barcode_data          :string           not null
+#  barcode_data          :string
 #
 # Indexes
 #
 #  index_inventories_on_barcode_data       (barcode_data) UNIQUE
 ```

-Example above consists of three models where `Work` has an `Inventory`.
+Example above consists of two models where `Work` has an `Inventory`.
 Inventory model has a `barcode_data` column which is unique, but can be blank.
-To make this example easier, I didn't include other `Inventory` attributes, which also can identify it.
+To make this example easier, I didn't include other `Inventory` attributes, some of them can also can identify it.
 There are also tables and models to track barcode history, but they are also not relevant to this example.

 Now, I want to create a new work with inventory and `barcode_data`.
 Below is the list of params that will be passed to `Work.create` method.